-The company has one auditor, which shall be an auditing firm authorised by the Central Chamber of Commerce.
+The company has one auditor, which shall be an audit firm.
 The auditor is elected by the Annual General Meeting to audit the accounts for the ongoing financial year, and its duties cease at the close of the subsequent Annual General Meeting.
 The auditor is responsible for auditing the consolidated and parent company financial statements and accounting records, and the administration of the parent company.